sethupavan12/Turing-Arena/README.md

 # Turing Arena

-A fun version of LMSYS specifically for SLMs
+A fun version of LMSYS specifically for SLMs.

+Barebones stage at the moment.

 Going live soon!
-Star and Follow the project!
+So, Star and Follow the project!